 - A deduction for accumulated depreciation, depletion, and amortization as determined in accordance with the method used for federal tax purposes. - An addition for the amount of indebtedness the corporation owes that creates net interest expense, as defined in G.S.
-105-130.7B(b)(3), but does not create qualified interest expense, as defined in G. S. 105-130.7B(b)(4). - If the creditor corporation is subject to North Carolina franchise tax, the creditor corporation may deduct the amount of indebtedness owed to it by a parent, subsidiary, or affiliated corporation to the extent that such indebtedness has been added by the debtor corporation.
+105-130.7B(b) (3), but does not create qualified interest expense, as defined in G. S. 105-130.7B(b)(4)(a) through G. S. 105-130.7B(b)(4)(d). - If the creditor corporation is subject to North Carolina franchise tax, the creditor corporation may deduct the amount of indebtedness owed to it by a parent, subsidiary, or affiliated corporation to the extent that such indebtedness has been added by the debtor corporation.